OpenFn/docs/docs/getting-started/overview.md

 modules that provide your jobs with the features they need to communicate with a particular system's API.
-Some examples are `language-salesforce`, `language-dhis2`, `language-commcare`, etc. There are ~50 active adaptors at the moment, and anyone if free to build or enhance them.
+Some examples are `language-salesforce`, `language-dhis2`, `language-commcare`, etc. There are ~50 active adaptors at the moment, and anyone is free to build or enhance them.

 <!-- TODO: @Jed -->